Budget – just reading that word may have made your eyes glaze over with boredom. Or filled you with anxiety.

 Budgeting for a life you aren’t yet leading takes some research.

-Check your credit card and bank statements to see regular expenses like cell phone bills.
-And don’t forget to account for those expenses that only occur once or twice a year, like insurance premiums.
+Check your credit card and bank statements to find recurring fixed expenses like cell phone bills.
+And don’t forget to account for those expenses that only occur once or twice a year, like car insurance premiums.

 Are there debt payments that must be made?